Old Main

 Onsite Requirements

-In addition to on-site practicum experiences local to the student at approved institutional affiliates to meet required practicum hours, students in the graduate nursing program are required to come to Naperville, IL campus for 2-3 campus visits* during the course of their program.
-The number and length of the visits varies by specialty program.
+In addition to on-site practicum experiences local to the student at approved institutional affiliates to meet required practicum hours, students in the graduate nursing program are required to come to the Naperville, IL campus for 2-3 campus visits* during the course of their program.
+The number and length of the visits vary by specialty program.
 Prospective students may inquire with the Graduate Nursing Program at North Central College to confirm on-campus requirements.
 Limited assistance to support the visits may be available.

 *Dates will be provided prior to the start of the program